 CGP Revision guides for Science are available to buy from school via Parent Pay.
 It is advised that all students purchase one to fully prepare for the examinations.
-Past papers are available on the AQA website.
-As the exam season approaches there will be revision and support sessions provided.
 CGP also produce revision flashcards and workbooks that many parents and students find useful.